AdobeDocs/experiences-by-you.en/help/experience-manager/cloud-service/expert-resources/aem-champions/post-migration.md

 ---
 title: AEM Champion Best Practices and Tips - Post Migration
-description: Learn about essential post-migration strategies and tips to optimize your transition to AEM as a Cloud Service.
+description: Learn essential post-migration strategies and tips to optimize your transition to AEM as a Cloud Service.
 version: Cloud Service
 topic: Migration
 role: Admin, Developer